We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 The bottom line on Drake vs UltraMax II

 Both are among the best toilets TOTO makes, and you cannot go wrong with either.
-The split is clean: the Drake is the flush-power and value champion, posting a perfect 1,000 gram MaP score in its 1.6 GPF form for the lowest price in the comparison, ideal for high-traffic bathrooms, rentals and anyone who wants maximum performance per dollar.
-The UltraMax II is the design, cleaning and efficiency pick, a skirted one-piece with CeFiONtect glaze, a Double Cyclone flush, an included SoftClose seat and 1.28 GPF water use, ideal for finished bathrooms where looks and low maintenance matter.
-Decide whether you are buying flush power or buying refinement, and the choice makes itself.
-Whichever you pick, you get a fully glazed 2.125 inch trapway, comfort-height elongated bowl and TOTO reliability.
+Both post a perfect 1,000 gram MaP score, so the split is not about flush power at all: the Drake is the value champion, reaching that same maximum score in its 1.6 GPF form for the lowest price in the comparison, ideal for high-traffic bathrooms, rentals and anyone who wants top-tier performance per dollar.
+The UltraMax II is the design, cleaning and efficiency pick, a skirted one-piece with CeFiONtect glaze, a Double Cyclone flush that matches the Drake's flush score on less water, an included SoftClose seat and 1.28 GPF water use, ideal for finished bathrooms where looks and low maintenance matter.
+Decide whether you are buying value or buying refinement, and the choice makes itself.
+Whichever you pick, you get the same top-tier flush, a fully glazed 2.125 inch trapway, comfort-height elongated bowl and TOTO reliability.

 Our Verdict

-For maximum flush power and the best value, buy the TOTO Drake and start with the 1.6 GPF version, or the 1.28 GPF Drake if you want the water savings.
-For a sleek, easy-clean one-piece with an included soft-close seat and premium glaze, buy the UltraMax II.
-Both clear waste reliably, both carry strong owner ratings, and both deliver TOTO's proven engineering.
-Choose the Drake for power, the UltraMax II for refinement.
+For the best value on a perfect 1,000 gram flush, buy the TOTO Drake and start with the 1.6 GPF version, or the 1.28 GPF Drake if you want the water savings.
+For a sleek, easy-clean one-piece with the identical 1,000 gram flush, an included soft-close seat and premium glaze, buy the UltraMax II.
+Both clear waste reliably at the maximum MaP rating, both carry strong owner ratings, and both deliver TOTO's proven engineering.
+Choose the Drake for price, the UltraMax II for refinement.

 Sources